Table of Contents

 You should be aware that while you are on the Online Services, Konami may reference or provide links to third-party sites.
 Konami does not control, nor are we responsible for, the privacy policies or information practices of such third parties.
 We recommend that you read the privacy policies posted on these sites before you use them.Back to top

-8. Can I choose how my personally identifiable information is used?
+8. Can I choose how my personal information is used?

-If you do not want Konami to send you marketing communications and/or if you prefer not to have Konami share your personally identifiable information with its affiliates for their direct marketing purposes, please contact us, at any time, at https://us-support.konami.com/s/contactsupport.
-Alternatively, we will be happy to honor any such opt-out requests made by regular mail to:
+If you do not want Konami to send you marketing communications and/or if you prefer not to have Konami share your personal information with its affiliates for their direct marketing purposes, please contact us, at any time, at https://us-support.konami.com/.

 We will try to comply with your request(s) as soon as reasonably practicable.
 Please note that if you do opt out of receiving marketing-related messages from us, we may still send you administrative messages as permitted by applicable law.Back to top

-9. How can I access my personally identifiable information?
+9. How can I access my personal information?

-It is important to maintain the accuracy of your personally identifiable information in our records.
+It is important to maintain the accuracy of your personal information in our records.
 We will seek to respond promptly to update our records when you tell us the information we have is not accurate.
 It is your responsibility to ensure that such information is accurate, complete and up-to-date.

-If you wish to request to review, update, or delete any other personally identifiable information that we may have collected about you, please contact us at https://us-support.konami.com/s/contactsupport, or by regular mail at:
+If you wish to request to review, update, or delete any other personal information that we may have collected about you, please contact us at https://us-support.konami.com/.Back to top

 11. Nevada Residents as Covered by Nevada Privacy Law

-12. What safeguards does Konami use to protect my personally identifiable information?
+12. What safeguards does Konami use to protect my personal information?

 Nonetheless, please be aware that no information transmission or storage system can be guaranteed to be perfect or impenetrable.
 If you have reason to believe that your interaction with us is no longer secure, please immediately notify us in accordance with the section below (“How do I ask a question or submit a complaint?”).Back to top

 As previously mentioned, we are a licensee of ESRB’s Privacy Certified Program.
-If you believe that we have not responded to your inquiry or your inquiry has not been satisfactorily addressed, you can also contact ESRB Privacy Certified directly at http://www.esrb.org/privacy/contact.aspx, firstname.lastname@example.org or at:
+If you believe that we have not responded to your inquiry or your inquiry has not been satisfactorily addressed, you can also contact ESRB Privacy Certified directly at https://www.esrb.org/privacy/contact/ or firstname.lastname@example.org.Back to top